Samuel Mensiro: Örebro SK

 With his contract expiring at the end of the season, his future at Östersunds FK was uncertain and was keen on signing a new contract with the club.
 Instead, Mensiro joined Örebro SK on 19 November 2013, signing a two–year contract.

-Mensiro made his Örebro SK debut in the opening game of the season, where he came on as a late substitute, in a 2–1 win over Halmstads.
+Mensiro made his Örebro SK debut in the opening game of the season, where he came on as a late substitute, in a 2–1 win over Halmstad.
 He quickly started in the first team, playing in the midfield position.
 However, he suffered a knee injury that sidelined for the rest of the season.
 Although he returned from injury in August, Mensiro remained out of the first team despite playing for the reserve side after his recovery.
 Nevertheless, he went on to make seven appearances for the side.

 Mensiro made his first appearance of the 2015 season, where he started and played 59 minutes, in a 2–1 win over Dalkurd.
 He appeared the remaining matches for the Svenska Cupen, including the final against IFK Göteborg, which saw them lose 2–1.
 However, he remained as an unused substitute for the most for the seasons before being sidelined after suffering from chest pains.
 He then suffered a knee injury that sidelined much further for the rest of the season.
 At the end of the 2015 season, having made 2 appearances in all competitions, Mensiro was released by the club.